jvramirez13/pomodoro-project/README.md

 - Firebase for user authentication and database
 - react-router for navigating between links
-- Antdesign for UI
+- antdesign for UI
-# pomodoro-project
+- express for creating a backend server for axios calls